stk-kriging/qsi-paper-experiments/README.md

 parameters, graphs...) and the associated data are saved in the `data` directory.

-### Demonstration script

-The script `scripts/DEMO_QSI.m` provides a demonstration of the QSI-SUR strategy on the synthetic function `f_1`, by generating a random initial design and displaying, every 3 steps, the points chosen by the sampling criterion.

 ### How to reproduce the figures from saved data